 To solve the issue, MICROMO’s dedicated machine shop strengthened the encoder-motor interface by lengthening the overlap between the two cases and reinforcing the joint with epoxy.
 Meanwhile, Shabaz increased the length of the frame holding the motors so that it would encompass the encoders, as well.
 The result is a much more durable unit.

 As with all medical devices, the EnCor is subject to stringent safety regulations.
 On start up, the driver goes through a self-test routine for both motors and encoders.
 Once the probe is attached to the driver, the system goes through a sequence to calibrate the probe.
 The process doesn’t end when the biopsy starts.
 Every movement is restricted to a specific window; if the unit attempts motion outside those windows, the microcontroller will generate an appropriate error message and shut down.

-Shabaz, for one, has been quite satisfied with performance, so much so that he’s already planning to integrate a new MICROMO encoder in his next-generation EnCor device.
+Shabaz, for one, has been quite satisfied with performance, so much so that he’s already planning to integrate a new encoder in his next-generation EnCor device.
 As to the current design, feedback has been uniformly positive. “[The device] works great,” he says.
 “It's been very well received.”
 So well that about a thousand EnCor systems have been deployed globally.
-“MICROMO’s motors and their knowledgeable staff assisted us in our effort to get our products to market as quickly as possible.”
+“MICROMO’s knowledgeable staff assisted us in our effort to get our products to market as quickly as possible.”